rinigus/osmscout-server/README.md

 If tinkering is required, it is still possible to import the maps manually.
-However, in this case, the user is expected to incorporate the manually imported maps into configuration JSON file describing that map and update SQLite database with the map files.
+However, in this case, the user is expected to incorporate the manually imported maps into configuration JSON file describing that map and use specific developer options.

 ### Maps distribution and data